Faculty

 - Zimbar-Liljenstein Hall 242

-Professor Edward Arner wants to bring practical work place knowledge to the classroom and an understanding of professional expectation within the sport industry.
+Dr. Arner brings practical workplace knowledge to the classroom and an understanding of professional expectations within the sports industry.
 As a teacher, his objective is to provide a learning experience through which all students are given the opportunity to be successful and find their voice.

 Teaching Interest